wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/jmx_monitoring.md

 ## Configuring JMX in WSO2 Micro Integrator

-With [**JConsole**](#monitoring-with-jconsole) you can attach Micro Integrator as a local process and monitor the MBeans that are provided.
-There is nothing explicitly to enable.
+With [**JConsole**](#monitoring-with-jconsole), you can attach the Micro Integrator as a local process and monitor the MBeans that are provided.
+There is nothing explicitly enable.

 ## Monitoring with JConsole